Stain Removal 101: Soaking a Stained Item

 I use a 5-gallon bucket most often for stain removal.
 Because I save everything to soak at once (which creates its own problems) I most often need a large container.
 If I am soaking something small, I use a hospital pan (the pink container in the picture) or something similar.

-You’ll also need a place to store your container for several hours (or overnight).
 If I’m using my 5-gallon bucket, I fill it up and let the items soak in our master tub.
 If I’m just soaking a small item in a pan, than I keep it on the bathroom counter in our master bathroom.
-When soaking, I keep the master bathroom shut and often locked.
-I am admittedly a little paranoid about children’s heads in buckets of water and drowning.

 If you have sensitive skin at all, make sure to wear rubber gloves when mixing your Oxi Clean Water.
 I often do not use gloves, and I always wish I did.
 It can make your skin itchy, red and generally feel unpleasant.
-If you choose not to wear gloves, wash your hands with soap immediately after you are finished to rinse off all of the residue.
-Oxi Clean is a chemical, afterall.
+It almost feels like a burn.

 Method for The Soak